EnaSackey01/GDP-Analysis/README.md

 ## Challenge 1

-This file contains the code to create  CSV files `highest_gdp.csv` & `lowest_gdp.csv` representative of the state with the highest & lowest GDP for each year.
+This file contains the code to create a CSV files `highest_gdp.csv` & `lowest_gdp.csv` representative of the state with the highest & lowest GDP for each year.

 ## Challenge 2
-This file creates a function called `get_percent_change` that calculates the [percent change]from 2019 to 2020 for each state.
+This file contains code to create a CSV file "Results_Comparisons.py".
+Within the code we have a function called `get_percent_change` that calculates the [percent change]from 2019 to 2020 for each state.